 Maharashtra Cricket Association Stadium

-When Hopkins Architects were commissioned to design an international-standard, iconic cricket ground near Pune in India, we developed a structural design which met its aesthetic and functional demands.
-The end result provided 55,000 fans with views both of the pitch below and the stunning mountain scenery enveloping them.
+When Hopkins Architects were commissioned to design an international-standard, iconic cricket ground near Pune in north-west India, we developed a structural design that met its aesthetic and functional demands.
+The end result provides 55,000 fans with views both of the pitch below and the stunning mountain scenery enveloping them.

 The design included facilities for members at a range of levels: from corporate boxes and a member’s pavilion, to leisure amenities such as a swimming pool and spa.
 The terraces were located with the sport in mind, aiming to align spectators with the wickets to provide the best vantage point.
 We undertook parametric modelling to boost the ‘C-values’ (the quality of vision from the seat to the event); as a result, stands were elevated to maximise views for those members on the lower tiers.

 The site is a greenfield one, so contamination was minimal, but the gradient was variable and required a cut and fill exercise to provide a level surface for the foundations.
-The aim was to create a stadium with minimal use of columns which was lightweight and cost-effective, yet able to withstand extremes of seismic activity and redirect sunlight.
+The aim was to create a stadium with minimal use of columns that is lightweight and cost-effective, yet able to withstand extremes of seismic activity and redirect sunlight.

 International cricket stadium designed to withstand seismic activity